 Key Takeaways

-- The city hosts numerous festivals and events throughout the year, including the vibrant Carnaval and the traditional Hanal Pixan.
+- Festivals: Major events include the vibrant Carnaval (Feb/Mar) and the traditional Hanal Pixan (Nov).

 Festivals and Events in Merida

 Merida is renowned for its vibrant festivals that celebrate its rich cultural heritage and traditions.
-One of the most significant events is the Hanal Pixan, a celebration of the Day of the Dead that takes place in early November.
-This festival is a time for families to honor their deceased loved ones through altars adorned with photographs, food, and flowers.
+One of the most significant events is the Hanal Pixan, a traditional Mayan celebration of the Day of the Dead that takes place in early November (Oct 31–Nov 2).
+This festival is a time for families to honor their deceased loved ones through altars adorned with photographs, food, and marigolds.

 Tourist Attractions and Activities